beckn/protocol-specifications/GOVERNANCE.md

 ### Licensing
 Beckn protocol is currently covered under a Creative Commons License.
-Just like the design principles, the licensing also may change basis the extent of adoption by the community.
+Just like the design principles, the licensing also may change the basis of the extent of adoption by the community.
 The Core Working Group must:

 - Clearly define what is allowed and not allowed as per the licensing rules in practical implementation scenarios
 - Gather feedback from the ecosystem around issues faced by implementors due to the licensing
 - Provide solutions to overcome problems around licensing
-- If all of the above fail to achieve outomes, also consider changing the license to make the protocol more flexible without loss of interoperability
+- If all of the above fail to achieve outcomes, also consider changing the license to make the protocol more flexible without loss of interoperability

 ### API
 Beckn protocol defines a set of actions that may be implemented as APIs.
 The Core Working Group must: